-You must be taking, or have passed ProStart Culinary Level I to try out for this team.
+Open to 10-11-12 2 credits You must be taking, or have passed ProStart Culinary Level I to try out for this team.

 Students participating as part of the culinary competition team will represent the Waterloo Career Center in the state of Iowa.
 Teams that participate in the competition will demonstrate culinary skills needed for a career in the restaurant and foodservice industry, to a group of industry judges.
-The team that wins will then move-on to represent lowa at the National ProStart Invitational.
+The team that wins will then move-on to represent Iowa at the National ProStart Invitational.
 This is where teams will put their skills to the ultimate test.
 This demanding culinary competition invites top students to represent their school and state, with winning teams competing for scholarships.

-Hospitality and Tourism Management Prog Yr 1
+Hospitality and Tourism Management Prog Yr.
+1

-FCS324 16-999-G-100-10 Open to 10-11-12 2 credits Recommended to follow successful completion Human Services or Intro to Foods and Nutrition course.
+FCS324 2 credits

+Recommended to follow successful completion Human Services or Intro to Foods and Nutrition course.